zuri-training/Col-films-Team-120/README.md

 ## How to use

 - Start up the server
+- It is advisable to clone the development branch if running on a local server
 - Watch videos by selecting a video on the homepage
 - React to videos (like, comment, dislike)
 - Create account to upload videos